 There are two primary roadways within or adjacent to the proposed Specific Plan boundary, Continental Road and Whitehouse Canyon Road.
 See Figure 16, Existing On-Site and Off-Site Roadways for their location in relation to the property.
 Both of these roadways are designated as Scenic Major Roads accordingly to the Pima County Major Streets and Scenic Routes Map (March, 2011).
+Figure 16a, Existing Traffic Volumes depicts the existing traffic volumes and lane configurations of the study area roadways.

 Continental Road is an east-west major roadway providing four through lanes with a raised median through the Green Valley area west of the proposed site.
 The roadway section transitions to two lanes east of Abrego Drive as it approaches the Continental Farms property and bridge across the Santa Cruz River.
-Continental Road begins to the west at Mission Road and continues east curving into Old Nogales Highway north of Whitehouse Canyon Road.
-According to Pima County MapGuide, the right-of-way through this area is approximately 150-feet.
-The posted speed limit is 35-mph through Green Valley and increases to 45-mph east of Abrego Drive.
+Continental Road begins to the west at Duval Mine Road and continues east curving into Old Nogales Highway north of Whitehouse Canyon Road.
+According to Pima County mapping services, the right-of-way through this area is 150-feet.
+The posted speed limit is 35-mph through Green Valley and increases to 45-mph east of Whitehouse Canyon Road.
 Continental Road provides direct access to Interstate 19 and Old Nogales Highway.
 2012 Existing Average Daily Trips are as follows:

-La Canada Drive to I-19: 9,000 ADT
+La Canada Drive to I~19: 9,000 ADT

 I-19 Northbound On-Ramp: 4,900 ADT

 I-19 Northbound Off-Ramp: 1,100 ADT

 I-19 Southbound On-Ramp: 1,200 ADT

 I-19 Southbound Off-Ramp: 5,300 ADT

 I-19 to Abrego Dr: 10,000 ADT

 Abrego Dr. to Whitehouse Canyon Road: 10,000 ADT

 Whitehouse Canyon Road is an east-west two-lane roadway.
 Whitehouse Canyon Road begins to the west of Old Nogales Highway at Park Centre Avenue and continues east curving south into Madera Canyon Road.
-According to Pima County MapGuide, the existing right-of-way varies from approximately 60' to 100'.
+According to Pima County mapping services, the existing right-of-way varies as follows: 150' ROW from Nogales Highway to 400-feet east on the intersection; transitioning to 71' ROW along the first curve for 300-feet; transitioning to 60' ROW east to Campbell Avenue; transitioning to 105' ROW east of Campbell Avenue.
 The current posted speed limit is 30-mph between Continental Road and Madera Reserve, 35-mph between Madara Reserve and 1.05 miles east, from 1.05 miles east of Madera Reserve it is posted 45-mph east to Madera Canyon.
 2012 Existing Average Daily Trips are as follows: